 Marcus Kenney (American, born 1972)

 Marcus Kenney (b.
 1972) was born and raised in rural Louisiana and currently lives and works in Savannah, GA.
-He earned an MFA from Savannah College of Art and Design in 1998 Marcia Wood Gallery is pleased to announce the fifth solo exhibition at the gallery by Marcus Kenney.
-Kenney has had solo museum exhibitions at the Jepson Center at the Telfair Museum in Savannah, the Columbus Museum of Art, Columbus, GA, and the Masur Museum of Art, Monroe, LA.
+He earned an MFA from Savannah College of Art and Design in 1998.
+Marcia Kenney has had solo museum exhibitions at the Jepson Center at the Telfair Museum in Savannah, the Columbus Museum of Art, Columbus, GA, and the Masur Museum of Art, Monroe, LA.
 Two person and group exhibitions include MOCA GA, Atlanta, GA, and museums, institutions, galleries and art fairs internationally, including Israel, Paris, London, Montreal, New York, Boston, Chicago, Kansas City, St Louis, Minneapolis, Miami, Portland and New Orleans.
 Kenney was also featured in the 2004 New American Paintings Southern Edition.
 Earlier activity includes inclusion in the Georgia Triennial 2003 and 2002 (a traveling exhibition highlighting a select number of Georgia artists), as well as the exhibition “Georgia Seven” at the Museum of Contemporary Art, Atlanta, GA, 2004, curated by Radcliffe Bailey.
 His bibliography includes Art in America, Art News, Oxford American, The New York Sun, The Boston Globe, Art Papers, New American Paintings, South Magazine, and National Public Radio, among others.

 American, b.
 1972, Louisiana, United States, based in Savannah, GA, United States